lucas-santoni/blog.geographer.fr/content/missing-pelican-plugins-guide.md

 just subscribe to these signals and wait for our functions to be called.

 Take a look at [this page](http://docs.getpelican.com/en/latest/plugins.html#list-of-signals) for a complete list of signals.
-Each signals is associated with arguments.
+Each signal is associated with arguments.
 These are the arguments your hook functions **must** receive.
 Hook function signatures are strictly enforced by the caller (Pelican's core) and must be respected.